ayaanali-z/ayaanali-z/README.md

 I'm a first-year computer science student at Columbia University.

 Other Background:
 I also am a student journalist.
-I love tech journalism.
 I'm a staff news writer for the Columbia Daily Spectator.

 Feel free to reach out!
 I'm most active on Twitter.